 How can I reach frozen pipes if they’re behind walls?

 A lot of your plumbing is hidden behind walls, making them somewhat tricky to thaw out.
 Heating the closest accessible area may work, or you could try heating the section of the wall closest to the frozen pipes.
 Heat lamps and your thermostat will be your best options.
 If these don’t work, you might have to take out a section of the wall to get close enough to begin the thawing process.

 How to Prevent Pipes from Freezing

 The best way to thaw frozen pipes is to prevent them from icing over in the first place.
 Pipes closest to unheated spaces or the outer wall of your home are at the most risk.
 It’s not impossible for other pipes to freeze over, but this is less likely as they’re probably close to insulation or between the floors of your home where it’s warm-->

 - Keep your home warmer than 55 degrees: You’ll almost certainly prefer warmer temperatures than this, but 55 degrees or more is a good rule of thumb if you won’t be home.

 - Insulate your pipes with electric pipe heat tape or insulation wrap: These materials keep pipes warm, significantly reducing the risk they’ll freeze over.

-- Open cabinets and other doors to ensure even heat distribution: Closed doors and cabinets are surprisingly good at keeping heat out.
-Leave these open in serious cold to keep warm air moving freely.
+- Open cabinets and other doors to ensure even heat distribution: Closed doors and cabinets are quite good at keeping heat out.
+Leave these open in serious cold to keep warm air flowing freely.

 If you follow these steps, you’ll either prevent pipes from freezing or have a straightforward way of thawing them out.
-If you’d rather leave the work to a professional, call your nearest plumber in Calgary.
+If you’d prefer to leave the work to a professional, call your nearest plumber in Winnipeg.
 They’ll make sure your plumbing is taken care of safely.